jferard/presentation-redox/processus/interruptions.rst

 ..
 GNU General Public License for more details.

 ..
 You should have received a copy of the GNU General Public License
-..     along with Foobar.
+..     along with "Présentation du noyau de Redox OS".
 If not, see <https://www.gnu.org/licenses/>

 Processus -- Les interruptions
 ==============================